Charge (warfare): Age of firearms

-In the firearms age, the basic parameters are speed of advance against rate (or effectiveness) of fire.
+In the age of firearms, the basic parameters are speed of advance against rate (or effectiveness) of fire.
 If the attackers advance at a more rapid rate than the defenders can kill or disable them then the attackers will reach the defenders (though not necessarily without being greatly weakened in numbers).
 There are many modifiers to this simple comparison – timing, covering fire, organization, formation and terrain, among others.
 A failed charge may leave the would-be attackers vulnerable to a counter-charge.

 There has been a constant rise in an army's rate of fire for the last 700 years or so, but while massed charges have been successfully broken they have also been victorious.
 It is only since the mid-19th century that straight charges have become less successful, especially since the introduction of the repeating rifles, machine guns, and breech-loading artillery.
 They are often still useful on a far smaller scale in confined areas where the enemy's firepower cannot be brought to bear.
 Bayonet charges are still seen in the early 20th century, but are often limited to use against adversaries with inferior firepowers, when ammunition supply is scarce, or simply as a form of suicide attack to inflict fear on the enemy.

-In modern times, melee charges are practically extinct outside of riot control and street fighting, with a few exceptions such as the bayonet charge at the Battle of Danny Boy, but military charging tactics mainly take place with armored fighting vehicles such as tanks, infantry fighting vehicles and armored cars.
+In modern times, melee charges are practically extinct outside of riot control and street fighting, with a few exceptions such as the bayonet charge at the Battle of Danny Boy, but military charging tactics mainly take place with armored fighting vehicles such as tanks, infantry fighting vehicles, and armored cars.
 These ground combat vehicles can either advance directly with marching fire, or transport infantry attackers quickly into proximity with the target position in order to assault and capture it.
 Air assaults are also a frequently used tactic to insert special operation raids against high-value targets.